GLoCIM: Global-view Long Chain Interest Modeling for news recommendation: Method

 \subsection{Category-enhanced news Representation}

-To model user behaviors, we obtain local news and entity representations from the news text and associated entities.
+In the first phase of news semantic representation generation, to model user behaviors to filter the most valuable long chains in global click graph, we leverage category information to enhance news representation.
 We limit our analysis to the last $L_{his}$ clicked news in user $u$'s history $\mathbf{H_u}$ and the candidate news $d_c$.
 Only the first $L_{title}$ words of each news title are considered for input.

-\textbf{News Encoder.} We utilize a local news encoder, initiating with a word embedding layer using pre-trained GloVe \cite{glove} embeddings to convert news text into embedding vectors $\mathbf{x}_n$.
-These are processed by a multi-head self-attention (MSA) layer to produce word representations $\mathbf{X}_n$:
+\textbf{News Encoder.} We initialize each news $n$ with a word embedding layer using GloVe~\citep{glove} embeddings to convert news text into embedding vectors $\mathbf{x}_n$.
+These are processed by a multi-head self-attention (MSA) layer to produce each news semantic representations $\mathbf{X}_n$:

-We enhance long-chain selection by incorporating title semantics to select news with similar content and by distilling category information to improve click sequence detection within the same categories.

-Thus, by integrating category, subcategory, and title semantic information through a straightforward linear layer, the model achieves greater computational speed and efficiency.
-The title representation is combined with news category and subcategory using concatenation and trainable parameters $W_{\text{mix}}$ and $b_{\text{mix}}$:
+Thus, the title representation $\mathbf{X}_n$ is enhanced with news category $c_n$ and subcategory $sc_n$ using concatenation and trainable $W_{\text{mix}}$ and $b_{\text{mix}}$ to generate news representation $\mathbf{C}_n$.
+We can integrate both sementics and category to make preparations for better matching between clicked news: